Architecture

 Categories: Latest News

-Bath & West Rural Enterprise Centre
+Bath & West Rural Enterprise Centre: Refurbishment Unveiled

-Available from early 2018, the Bath & West Rural Enterprise Centre will provide a conference and seminar area for up to 80 people, a modern industrial test kitchen, several meeting rooms and business office space for agri-food or rurally focused companies.
-The Centre will be an important facility in encouraging the growth of agricultural businesses and food and drink companies.
+From early 2018, the Bath & West Rural Enterprise Centre will offer a conference and seminar area for up to 80 people.
+It will feature a modern industrial test kitchen, multiple meeting rooms, and business office space for agri-food or rurally focused companies.
+The Centre will play a crucial role in fostering the growth of agricultural businesses and food and drink companies.
+You can read more about it here

 Author: Andrea Pyle